What is the best duvet for night sweats?

 - alcohol or drug use

-- a harmless condition called hyperhidrosis that makes you sweat constantly.
+- hyperhidrosis - a condition which makes you sweat constantly.

 Women's Wellness coach Fiona Whitfield from the lifereboot.co.uk, told us 'A whopping 75% of women get hot flushes and/or night sweats when going through the menopause.
 Taking steps to manage stress and reduce cortisol via diet and lifestyle is key to getting a good night's sleep.'